There’s a saying that one’s smile is their best feature.

 - 3Rinse well.
 It might take a while to take off the blackness this ingredient brings, so make sure to rinse well, especially if you’re going out after.

 - 3Gently brush your teeth for two minutes.
-Do not go too hard on your teeth as doing so can damage your tooth enamel.
+Do not go too hard on your teeth as doing so can damage your teeth enamel.

 - 4Rinse well.